Sonic Heroes/Object Porting

 This tutorial will teach you how to port SET objects between different levels.

 The SET ID table is the table that defines in which level each object will be loaded.
 It is located in setidtbl.bin file, in the dvdroot folder.
+It can be edited using Heroes SET ID Table Editor.

 The file is in little endian and is composed of a list of all the objects in the game, each in a 0x14 entry.
 The entries have the following layout: